 However, prostate cancer tends to be a slower growing cancer than most, and if detected early, prognosis can be quite good.
 There are a variety of treatment options available at almost every stage of the disease, including what is known as ‘watchful waiting’.
 For any treatment to be effective, it is important to be as accurate as possible with detection and diagnosis.
-This is why Gibbs Cancer Center is using a new 3-D imaging navigation system called Artemis, which combines MRI and ultrasound imaging to improve the detection and treatment of prostate cancer.
+This is why Gibbs Cancer Center & Research Institute is using a new 3D imaging navigation system called Artemis, which combines MRI and ultrasound imaging to improve the detection and treatment of prostate cancer.

 Traditional prostate cancer biopsies are done using ultrasound imaging to guide clinicians to the prostate.
 However, since ultrasound images cannot tell normal tissue from cancerous tissue, these biopsies usually consist of a dozen or so tissue samples being taken randomly from the prostate and tested for cancerous cells.
 An MRI does have the ability to detect suspicious areas, but a biopsy cannot be performed during an MRI because the powerful magnets prevent the use of needles.

-A study in the latest edition of The New England Journal of Medicine, found that MRI-targeted prostate biopsies like Artemis can reduce both over- treatment and under-treatment of prostate cancer.
+A study in the latest edition of The New England Journal of Medicine found that MRI-targeted prostate biopsies like Artemis can reduce both over- treatment and under-treatment of prostate cancer.

-Gibbs Cancer Center is one of only three health systems in South Carolina that offer Artemis MRI-targeted prostate biopsies.
+Gibbs is one of only three health systems in South Carolina that offer Artemis MRI-targeted prostate biopsies.
 As always, our goal at Gibbs is to ensure the most accurate diagnosis and treatment plans for our patients.
-This initiative further exemplifies Gibbs Cancer Center’s devotion and commitment to our patients, their care, and their treatment outcomes.
+This initiative further exemplifies Gibbs's devotion and commitment to our patients, their care, and their treatment outcomes.

 If interested in more information about Artemis, please talk to your doctor or contact 1-855-DNA-GIBBS.